arfc/mhtgr350-benchmark/oecd/README.md

 	- I had to define the densities.
 I won't run the branch variations having the parameter 'sum'.
 And the densities in the branch need to have the same units as the densities in the materials card.
 I can't use sum in one and mass density in the other one.

 * oecd-fullcore
-	- fuel column
+	- full core
-	- Explicit and random
+	- Explicit and random: oecd79, crpP2
 	- HFP
 	- oecd material composition from Benchmark Phase III [2]
 	- Geometry definition from [3]